DenizcanSarigul/DSML-Project/README.md

 ## 2. Methodology

 For this challenge we applied two kinds of techniques of text representation.
-The first being a series of models using TI-DF representation and classification with conventionla models such sa Logistic Regression, and for the second we used the CamamBERT Natural Language Processing model, which is based off the RoBERTa architecture.
+The first being a series of models using TI-DF representation and classification with conventional models such as Logistic Regression, and for the second we used the CamamBERT Natural Language Processing model, which is based off the RoBERTa architecture.

 ## 2. Results
 The table below shows the best results for each of our models.
 You will notice that for the models K Nearest Neighbours and Random Forests, we did not obtain a test accuracy as we did not submit our results.
 Due to the low training accuracy results, we did not consider submitting our predictions as we knew that the test accuracy would be low.

 We started the project by exploring all possibilites with the conventional classificataion models seen in class, but quickly realised that achieving a high level of accuracy would be challenging.
-Therefore, we decided to exlore the avenue of NLP models and found that Camambert was well suited for our project, and eventually generated a better score of 0.581.
+Therefore, we decided to explore the avenue of NLP models and found that Camambert was well suited for our project, and eventually generated a better score of 0.581.

 ## Table of our best Results